Skip to content

 Background & Motivation

-Background: ICL refers to the ability of pretrained transformers to solve new tasks via prompts without updating weights, and has been theoretically analyzed for linear regression, single-index models, causal structures, and feature learning under softmax attention.
-However, ICL's capacity is fundamentally limited by pretraining data distribution, layer norm, and softmax architectural factors.
+Background: ICL refers to the ability of pre-trained transformers to solve new tasks via prompts without weight updates.
+Theoretically, it has been widely analyzed—bounds exist for linear regression, single-index models, causal structures, and feature learning under softmax attention.
+However, ICL capabilities are constrained by architectural factors such as pre-training data distribution, layer norm, and softmax.

 Method